skip to content

 International Students

-For postgraduate research students undertaking a course of more than twelve months, the University recommends limiting work to 6 - 10 hours per week but students should read the further guidance outlined on the working while you study webpage.
+For postgraduate research students, the University recommends limiting work to 6 - 10 hours per week but students should read the further guidance outlined on the working while you study webpage.
 It should be noted that the academic year for postgraduate research students is continuous throughout the year, from 1 October to 30 September.
 It is therefore not possible, for example, for a postgraduate research student to undertake full-time work during the summer period.
 Whilst breaks for holidays are permitted, at times agreed with your supervisor, these are not periods that would permit full-time work.
 Students should never in any case exceed a maximum of 20 hours work each week, which includes both paid and unpaid work, in terms of both the University's restrictions and visa restrictions for those students on a student visa.

 Whether you can work after submission of your thesis for examination varies depending on the stage of the process as outlined in the information below.